jpallares/minimal-mistakes/_posts/2015-05-17-mongodb-for-NET-M101N.md

 ---
 title: M101N MongoDB for .NET
-tags: [mongo, .NET, mongodb, course]
+tags: [mongo, .NET, mongodb, course, certification]
 ---

 I just finished the online course [M101N MongoDB for .NET](https://university.mongodb.com/courses/M101N/about) and I really enjoyed it.
 They combine short videos and a quiz after them checking you understood the explanation.
 There is also homework every week and a final exam.